-The LRE Corporate Compliance Plan addresses LRE's regulatory compliance obligations as a Prepaid Inpatient Health Plan (PIHP) and how, where it has obligations, it will oversee the PIHP functions it delegates to the Member Community Mental Health Service Providers (CMHSP).
-LRE's Corporate Compliance Program is designed to further LRE's commitment to comply with applicable laws, promote quality performance throughout the LRE region, and maintain a working environment for all LRE personnel that promotes honesty, integrity and high ethical standards.
-LRE's Corporate Compliance Program is an integral part of LRE's vision, and all LRE personnel, Member CMSHPs and contracted and sub-contracted Providers are expected to support the corporate compliance program.
-LRE's compliance plan is comprised of the following principal elements as outlined in the Federal Sentencing Guidelines:
+The LRE Corporate Compliance Plan addresses the LRE's regulatory compliance obligations as a Prepaid Inpatient Health Plan (PIHP) and how, where it has obligations, it will oversee the PIHP functions it delegates to the Member Community Mental Health Service Providers (CMHSP).
+The LRE's Corporate Compliance Program is designed to further LRE's commitment to comply with applicable laws, promote quality performance throughout the LRE region, and maintain a working environment for all LRE personnel that promotes honesty, integrity, and high ethical standards.

+The LRE's Corporate Compliance Program is an integral part of the LRE's vision, and all LRE personnel, Member CMSHPs and contracted and sub-contracted Providers are expected to support the corporate compliance program.

+The LRE's compliance plan is a high-level compliance program comprised of the following eight principal elements as outlined in the Federal Sentencing Guidelines: